 Many styles of humour

-Characters that make a brief appearence
+Characters that make a brief appearance

 Dear Vivek,